Generalization

 Cartographic generalization is the process turning detailed geographic data into more general data for smaller zoom levels or smaller scale maps.
 It is essential for generating good-looking, easy to interpret, and fast rendering small scale maps.

 Currently osm2pgsql has almost no built-in support for generalization, usually it is done using lots of SQL magic after the initial import of the data with osm2pgsql.
-From September 2022 to February 2023 we are running a project funded by the Prototype Fund and the German Federal Ministry of Education and Research to add more support for generalization to osm2pgsql.
-This will include adding some generalization support directly to osm2pgsql but also using the capabilities of the PostgreSQL database and especially the PostGIS extension in a more easy to use fashion.
+From September 2022 to February 2023 we ran a project funded by the Prototype Fund and the German Federal Ministry of Education and Research to add more support for generalization to osm2pgsql.
+This included adding some generalization support directly to osm2pgsql but also using the capabilities of the PostgreSQL database and especially the PostGIS extension in a more easy to use fashion.

 Here are the posts from Jochen’s blog describing the progress of the project: